 In some areas, using your car as a taxi or rideshare may require a change in your license type.
 Check with your local Department of Motor Vehicles to be sure before considering this option.

 Consider becoming an Uber driver or signing up to drive with a similar rideshare company that is popular in your area.
 These are, in essence, minicab services.
 You sign up with the company and log on via your smartphone when you want to drive, and when someone requests a ride, the service locates the driver nearest to the client and assigns them the job.

 The client is typically shown the total cost of their journey before they book.
 They usually pay using their phone, which is safe and secure for both driver and customer.
 This is a low-cost option for the client, and as such, it is taking off in many areas.

 My son used to do this in the San Francisco area.
 He really enjoyed it, and he also made a tidy sum of money.

-If you live within a couple hours of an airport, offer to take people to and from the airport.
+If you live within a few hours of an airport, offer to take people to and from their flights.
 You will need ample space for passengers and their luggage.
 If they are bringing sports equipment such as surfboards, skis, or golf clubs you will need to make arrangements to carry those as well.
 If your vehicle is too small to accommodate these items, consider purchasing a rooftop storage container.
 If there are young children in the group, you may need to provide a car seat or booster seat.

 Services like this save clients the stress of having to take their own car and pay expensive airport parking fees.
 Once you establish a reliable service, your customers will use you repeatedly and recommend you to their friends.

 Contact local hotels in your area and see if you can leave your business cards with them so that they can refer travellers who need airport rides to you.

 10. Train Newer Drivers